 A HOMEMADE HUMMUS RECIPE

 Naked chickpeas are chickpeas with skins removed.
 And yes, to achieve smooth hummus you need to do it by hand.
 For one can of chickpeas, you’re looking at about ten minutes.
 Since we are using two cans of chickpeas here, it will take about twenty minutes.

-I think hummus is one of those things that many people don’t think to make.
+I think hummus is one of those things that many people don’t think to make on their own.
 But don’t assume that it is really tedious and takes ages to make.
-In reality the Mediterranean hummus takes minutes to make!
+In reality this easy hummus recipe takes minutes to make!
 Literally 5 minutes once you are past the chickpea skin removal process.